-A4.
-All families with a single baby will be offered three months of support with a volunteer visiting once a week for 2-3 hours.
-If you gave birth to twins, you will be offered twice-a-week visits of 2-3 hours each for up to 6 months.
+All families with a single baby will be offered 3 months of support with a volunteer visiting for 2-3 hours each week.
+If you gave birth to twins, you will be offered 2-3 hours each week for up to 6 months.
 If you have triplets, three weekly visits of 2-3 hours each will be shared for up to 9 months.
 Mothers-to-be under doctors’ orders of bed rest can initiate the support prior to giving birth.

 Our fully vetted, background-checked, and trained volunteers welcome the opportunity to focus on your needs as a new mother.
 They will support you in a non-judgmental manner.
 They can support you physically and emotionally, and can guide you to appropriate educational and professional services.
 Your volunteer can support you with infant and child care, encourage your breastfeeding efforts, help with meal or snack preparation, encourage relaxing stroller walks for fresh air, offer time to share personal stories, and so much more.